Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 Let us craft `nudge`, a book recommendation system that is all about practical nudges to great reads, no fluff, just results.
 We are diving in with [`uv`](https://docs.astral.sh/uv/) because it’s the pragmatic choice: `uv init --lib nudge`.
 It is stepping into a Copenhagen flat, clean, logical, primed for `hygge` without the clutter.

 This command sets up a lean foundation: [`pyproject.toml`](https://peps.python.org/pep-0518/) at the core, ready to orchestrate packaging, linters, type checkers, and whatever else you throw at it.
-No overengineered nonsense—`uv` gives you what you need to ship.
+No overengineered nonsense. `uv` gives you what you need to ship.
 The `src/nudge/` directory is your blank canvas for code that *works*.
 Want truth?
 We’ll carve it out ourselves: `mkdir tests/` to keep things Noma's kitchen-knives' sharp focus with tests that don’t lie.

 We’ll loop back to `pyproject.toml` to squeeze some ounce of utility from it.
 For now let's zero on structure.
 Built to deliver, not to impress.
 No one-file dumpster fires or import roulette.
 This is ETC's base: change code? `src/`.
 Test it? `tests/`.
 Onboard?
 'Code is here, tests there.'
 Control starts here, no `sys.path` clownery, no joker code slipping through.